By: Allison Lira

 In 2019, the OAS-backed international prosecutors office MACCIH along with the local prosecutors special fraud unit filed a case against DESA and state officials for fraudulent and irregular acts in the process of approving the Agua Zarca project.
 Prosecutors allege that the concession was granted to DESA despite not being on the list of approved bidders and without a valid environmental license, along with other irregularities.

 For years, COPINH and the Rio Blanco communities denounced the illegality of the Agua Zarca project and the harm caused.
-Along with violating their Indigenous right to prior, free, and informed consent, the project heavily impacted and put at risk community cohesion, the environment, and people’s livelihoods.
+Along with violating the Lenca people's right to prior, free, and informed consent, the project heavily impacted and put at risk community cohesion, the environment, and people’s livelihoods.
 Berta Cáceres was assassinated, however, before a serious investigation was undertaken.

 The proliferation of extractive projects has generated fatal conflicts in many communities across Honduras.
 In Jilamito for example, communities organized against a proposed hydroelectric dam project have faced threats and criminalization and two people connected to the peaceful resistance have been killed.
 Like Agua Zarca, this project was granted its concession in the same post-coup period and has been accused of benefiting from a similarly corrupt process.

-Thus, the Gualcarque fraud case is critical to brining to light the corrupt practices that facilitate the violence and impunity that endanger human rights defenders and forces thousands of Hondurans to flee.
+Thus, the Gualcarque fraud case is critical to bringing to light the corrupt practices that facilitate the violence and impunity that endanger human rights defenders and forces thousands of Hondurans to flee.

 As the death of Cáceres clearly demonstrates, corruption is a primary driver of violence and poverty.
 To enrich themselves, the Honduran political and economic elite develop projects that generate conflict, violate Indigenous rights, damage the environment, compromise livelihoods, and dispossess communities.
 That COPINH struggles to be recognized as a victim in this case signals just how far there is to go.